LPN to RN Online Programs in KY: Top Degrees & Information

 How long are LPN-RN bridge programs?

-It depends on the program and prior nurse training and experience.
-Practically all online LPN to RN programs in KY will require roughly 60 to 65 credit hours’ worth of classes.
-But this includes the required prerequisites and general education courses in addition to the core nursing academic requirements.
-Therefore, students who have only completed the required prerequisites will take longer to graduate than students who may have already completed several general education courses in addition to the prerequisites.
+Most bridge programs take between 12 and 18 months to complete.
+Practically all online LPN to RN programs in KY require roughly 60 to 65 credit hours, but this can include the required prerequisites and general education courses.
+Students who have only completed the required prerequisites will take longer to graduate than students who may have already completed several general education courses in addition to the prerequisites.

 What is the cost for LPN to RN programs?